robsontenorio/vue-api-query/docs/content/en/building-the-query.md

   </code-block>
 </code-group>

+#### Nested Filter

+<alert type="success">Available in version >= v1.8.0</alert>

 The first argument of `where` also accepts an array of keys, which are used to build a nested filter.

-<alert type="success">Available in version >= v1.8.0</alert>

 So we can filter our **Posts** to only get results where `status` of `user` is `active`: